oshchepkov/bb-font-loader-example/README.md

     `npm install -save -dev @types/css-font-loading-module`

+3. Import `FontsLoaderModule` and `FontsLoaderConfigurationToken` in `src/app/app.module.ts`.

-3. Add a font.
+4. Add a font.
 "Material Icons" and "Material Icons Outlined" fonts are included OOTB, but the developer can add any other font to the application.
 For instance "IcoMoon":

     a.
-Copy font files into projects `./assets/fonts` folder, for example:
+Copy font files into project's assets folder, for example:

     `src/assets/fonts/IcoMoon/icomoon.ttf `